mohtashim-ali/course-project-the-basis/README.md

 ## Domain

 The domain of our project is a mathematical calculator which is hosted on the web as a utility.
+We have completed expressions which are solved following order of operations.

 ## Phase 0